openaps/docs/README.md

 The tools may be categorized as:

-*  **monitor**collecting data and operational status from devices, and/or aggregating as much data as is relevant into one place
+*  **monitor** collecting data and operational status from devices, and/or aggregating as much data as is relevant into one place

-* **predict**make predictions about what will happen next
+* **predict** make predictions about what will happen next

-* **control**enacting changes, and feeding more data back into the **monitor**, closing the loop.
+* **control** enacting changes, and feeding more data back into the **monitor**, closing the loop.

 By proceeding to use these tools or any piece within, you agree to the copyright (see LICENSE.txt for more information) and release any contributors from liability.

-You may also find this flowchart helpful to further break down the areas of `monitor, predict, and control` into various stages of general setup; logging, cleaning, and analyzing data; building a manual system; automating your work; and iterating and improving.
+You may also find this flowchart helpful to further break down the areas of `monitor`, `predict`, and `control` into various stages of general setup; logging, cleaning, and analyzing data; building a manual system; automating your work; and iterating and improving.

 ![OpenAPS phase visualization](https://github.com/danamlewis/docs/blob/master/OpenAPS%20phase%20visualization_Nov%2015%202015.png)